geostyler/geostyler/src/Component/Symbolizer/SymbolizerEditorWindow/SymbolizerEditorWindow.example.md

-This demonstrates the use of SymbolizerEditorWindow.
+This demonstrates the use of `SymbolizerEditorWindow`.

 ```jsx
 const React = require('react');